Couchtour-tv/couchtourtv-api/documentation/signup-workflow.md

 	"sender": connectionId,
 	"action": "user-login-success",
 	"message": {
 		"userId": id, // redeemed from db query "displayMessage": "user logged in",
-		"cogId": cogId, 								// returned to frontend as provided from frontend "username": email, 								// returned to frontend as provided from frontend "email": email,									// returned to frontend as provided from frontend "emailVerified": boolean   						// returned to frontend as provided from frontend "loggedIn": true 								// updated user record in db to mirror logged in state }
+		"cogId": cogId, // returned to frontend as provided from frontend "username": email, // returned to frontend as provided from frontend "email": email, // returned to frontend as provided from frontend "emailVerified": boolean, // returned to frontend as provided from frontend "loggedIn": true // updated user record in db to mirror logged in state }
 }
 ```